mercmobily/simpledblayer/README.md

       nested: [
         {
           type: 'multiple',
-          layer: 'emails', // <-- note: this is a string!
+          layer: 'emails', // NOTE: this is a string!
 Will do a lookup based on the table
           join: { personId: 'id' },
         },
       ]